Qi Huaiyuan: Biography

-Qi was born Xia Xiong in Shanghai, in January 1990, while his ancestral home was in Ezhou, Hubei.
+Qi was born Xia Xiong in Shanghai, on 6 January 1930, while his ancestral home was in Ezhou, Hubei.
 In 1947, he entered Tsinghua University, majoring in the Department of Mechanics.
 One year later, he went on to attend North China Renmin University, where he joined the Chinese Communist Party (CCP) in November.
 In 1950, he graduated from Harbin Foreign Language School (now Heilongjiang University).

 He joined the Foreign Service in 1950 and had served primarily in the German Democratic Republic.
 During the Cultural Revolution in 1969, he was sent to the May Seventh Cadre Schools to do farm works.
 He was reinstated in 1971 and worked in the Chinese People's Association for Friendship with Foreign Countries.
 He was counsellor of the Chinese Embassy in the German Democratic Republic in 1974, and held that office until January 1983.
 In January 1983, he was chosen as director of the Information Department of the Ministry of Foreign Affairs, in addition to serving as a spokesperson of Ministry of Foreign Affairs.
 He moved up the ranks to become assistant foreign minister in August 1984 and vice foreign minister in March 1986.
 In August 1991, he was appointed director of Office of Foreign Affairs under the State Council, a post he kept until November 1994.
 He also served as president of the Chinese People's Association for Friendship with Foreign Countries from May 1994 to October 2000.
 He retired in January 2004.

 On 14 January 2022, he died from an illness in Beijing, at the age of 92.